Deploy a Matrix Server

 3. Select Create a new room.

-4. Enter the room name, set it to Private, and make sure Add to [Space Name] is checked.
+4. Enter the room name, set it to Private, and confirm Add to [Space Name] is checked.

 5. Click Create room.